Years ago, one of my seminary professors had our class take the Myers-Briggs temperament inventory. I’m glad he did.

 Some youth workers might be better with autonomy in their profession; others need more structure.
 What will you do if you are an introvert in an extraverted world?
 What if you have to make logical decisions daily and you are an off-the-charts feeler?

 Are you alive doing what you do, or is it deadening?
 Your temperament can empower or debilitate you in your ministry.
-Take steps today that you can work in a ministry that complements your temperament style and fulfills your mission.
+Take steps today so you can work in a ministry that complements your temperament style and fulfills your mission.
 Your temperament impacts your ministry and passion.